 - A simple partnership is a company that has no legal personality.

-- In order to exist, it requires that two or more persons called associates agree (orally or in writing) to pool their contributions with a view to sharing the direct or indirect financial benefit that may result.
+- In order to exist, it requires that two or more individuals called associates agree, either orally or in writing, to pool their contributions with a view to sharing the direct or indirect financial benefit that may result.

 - The associates of a simple partnership are unlimitedly bound by the commitments of the company regarding third parties.

-It should be noted that, although it avoids many of the legal formalities that may be required of companies with legal personality, as from 1 November 2018 a simple partnership must register with the CBE as a company subject to registration before it can start its activities.
-This registration process is done via a business counter.
+It should be noted that while a simple partnership alleviates many of the legal formalities that may be required of companies with legal personality, as of 1 November 2018, a simple partnership must register with the CBE as a company subject to registration before it can start its activities.
+This registration process is to be completed via a business counter.

 Federal Public Service Justice